Military Costumes

 • Punched Holes.
 There are three punched holes on the left hand side of the covers and pages.
 The first and last are 7 1/4 inches apart with the middle hole centered between them.

-The ribbon tie measures 12 mm across.
+The blue/green cotton fabric type ribbon tie measures 12 mm across.
 The ribbon wraps around the spine at the top and bottom and is then stretched vertically on the front between the top and bottom holes.
 The two ends of the ribbon are brought through the middle hole from the back and tied in a bow/knot on the front using the vertically stretched ribbon as an anchor or tying point.
-In one unbound book I found a piece of this blue gray ribbon still in a punched hole.
-I am confident this was the ribbon originally used to bind these books.
-Because of it's rather flimsy nature, it is seldom found holding the book together.
-Rebinding or retying is the norm for this book.
+Because it is rather flimsy, the ribbon tie is seldom found on books.
+The ribbon tie is decorative in nature and not essential to actually holding the books together.
+Rebinding is the norm for these books and they are often found rebound into one book.

 "Chemigraph" Illustrations.
 The illustrations in the book are reproduced by a process which was trademarked as "Chemigraph."
 They are high quality halftone prints.
 When viewed under x10 magnification you see a very distinct screen pattern in dark areas of the image.
 As the image turns lighter, the screen pattern is not visible and the image is created a by pattern of black and gray dots.
 This process creates an image with a greater range of tones than one normally associates with halftone images.
 I have seen these plates described as collotypes.
 To the unaided eye the quality and range of tones does appear very close to that of a collotype print.
 However, under magnification, it is clear that a halftone process has been used.
 A close-up of the pattern is shown below.